Are you about to deliver a product demo for your SaaS but aren’t sure about your presentation skills?

 Typically, the process involves developing a lead scoring model and implementing it to score freemium and free trial customers.

-Since that’s exactly what Refiner, my product, helps you with, I also wrote an in-depth guide on the topic – SaaS Lead Scoring: The Ultimate Guide for SaaS Inbound Sales Teams
+I also wrote an in-depth guide on the topic – SaaS Lead Scoring: The Ultimate Guide for SaaS Inbound Sales Teams

 #2.
 Booking the Demo